-Having more fish and seafood is a good way of having less saturated fat in your diet along with more omega-3 which can help lower the amount of cholesterol.
+According to Jimmy John’s Owner, having more fish and seafood is a good way of having less saturated fat in your diet along with more omega-3 which can help lower the amount of cholesterol.
 Fish is high in minerals such as zinc and iodine which helps to keep your body running smoothly.
 So what a great meal to have for your dinner – tasty and nutritious!

 The chowder turned out really well and we both really enjoyed it.
 It had great flavour and tasted creamy even though I didn’t use cream.
 The great thing about chowders is that you can put all sorts of seafood and fish in them and really experiment.
 I’ve had chowders with potato in them which I like, Dean on the other hand is not very keen on boiled potato.
 As we are cutting down on our carbs I thought we would leave them out.
 I love veg and I wanted to add a little colour so the peas worked really well but you could always use sweetcorn or asparagus.